Dear readers of ADxS.org, please forgive the disruption.

 • Downregulation of the receptors (cortisol, CRH)

-• Non-specific excitation (noradrenaline)
+• Non-specific arousal (noradrenaline)

 • Downregulation of dopamine receptors in the striatum